 Standard Risk: CDD must be undertaken and in some cases

-Lower risk is likely to be used in exceptional circumstances only.
+circumstances only.
 See section 3.3.1 below.
 Lower risk customers face the same CDD requirements under the Code as standard risk customers, but the Authority will accept that methods of verification of identification may be less robust.